-Upon hire, each employee shall complete the Conflict Of Interest Form provided by the Museum.
+Upon hire, each employee shall complete the Conflict Of Interest Form provided by the Museums.
 The form, among other things, requires employees to disclose any and all outside employment that may create a conflict of interest or the appearance of a Conflict Of Interest.
 This form is to be updated each year by the employee.
-Additionally, employees must update the conflict of interest form whenever they engage in any outside employment that may create a conflict of a conflict of interest.
+Additionally, employees must update the conflict of interest form whenever they engage in any outside employment that may create a conflict of interest or the appearance of a conflict of interest.